The Victim Services Unit

 Helping victims to become survivors.

-The staff participates in various projects and committees to collaborate with law enforcement, judiciary, prosecution and other victim service agencies.
+The staff in this department have extensive training, education, and experience in the dynamics of domestic violence and other crimes.
+We also participate in various community projects and committees to collaborate with law enforcement, the judicial system, prosecution, and other victim service agencies.

 All services provides are free of charge and available those in need.

-We take pride in serving victims of crime with respect and dignity while responding to their needs.
-We educate victims of crime on their rights and commit to providing professional advocacy while empowering the victim.
+We take pride in serving victims of crime with respect and dignity while responding to each individual’s needs.
+We commit to educating and empowering the clients that we serve, supporting each on their path towards reaching self actualization.

-Assistance we provide to survivors of violent crimes:
+We assist survivors of the following violent crimes:

 - Domestic violence and related crimes